verrazzano/docs/content/en/docs/samples/multicluster/hello-helidon/_index.md

 Regardless of its location, to undeploy the application, delete the application resources and the project from the admin cluster.
-Undeploy is for all clusters in which the application is located.
+Undeploy affects all clusters in which the application is located.

 ```shell
 # Delete the multicluster application configuration